robwilliams/cowtown/index.md

 </p>
 <p></p>
 <p>
-   And if you want to shake off the delusion of difficulty (who is daft enough to want <em>that?</em>) you're in the right place.
+   And if you want to shake off the delusion of difficulty (who is daft enough to want to hold onto <em>that</em> weird belief), you're in the right place.
  </p>
  <p>   </p>
 <p>